stevana/stateful-pbt-with-fakes/README.md

 formal specification to a lot of programmers without the tedious and laborious formal proof part, we should cherish such eduction opportunities.

+## Acknowledgments

+* Daniel for discussing fix for parallel generation issue

 [^1]: Is there a source for this story?
 I can't remember where I've heard it.
     This short
     [biography](http://www.erlang-factory.com/conference/London2011/speakers/JohnHughes)